PythonRSAS/pythonrsas.github.io/_posts/2022-06-20-1-binary-search-trees.md

     def insert(self, data):
-        ''' For inserting the data in the Tree ''' if self.data == data:
+        ''' For inserting the data in the Tree ''' if self.data == data: # check if already has this data, if so, reject insert return False
-            return False

         elif data < self.data:
-            ''' Data less than the root data is placed to the left of the root ''' if self.leftChild:
-                return self.leftChild.insert(data)
+            if self.leftChild: # check if already has left child return self.leftChild.insert(data)
             else:
                 self.leftChild = Node(data)
                 return True
         else:
-            ''' Data greater than the root data is placed to the right of the root ''' if self.rightChild:
-                return self.rightChild.insert(data)
+            if self.rightChild: # check if already has right child return self.rightChild.insert(data)
             else:
                 self.rightChild = Node(data)